President Xi says China will guarantee foreign companies' legal rights

 Despite China's strict controls on online businesses, including requiring firms to self-censor and partner with domestic companies, the world's second largest economy also has the biggest Internet population, numbering almost 700 million people.

-The allure of that mass has ensured foreign firms, like U.S. tech giants Google Inc and Facebook Inc, remain eager to break into the market and attempt to turn a profit from China's Internet users.
+The allure of that mass has ensured foreign firms, like U.S. tech giants Google Inc (GOOGL.O) and Facebook Inc (FB.O), remain eager to break into the market and attempt to turn a profit from China's Internet users.

 China's largely rubber stamp parliament in July also passed a sweeping national security law that tightened government control in politics, culture, the military, the economy, technology and the environment.